-Today’s buyers of keyboard controllers are spoilt for choice, but if you’re looking for a full piano size 88-note keyboard, said choices are more limited.
+Today’s buyers of MIDI keyboard controllers are spoilt for choice, but if you’re looking for a full piano size 88-note keyboard, said choices are more limited.

 One option is Nektar’s Impact LX88, which has just had an upgrade.